gabrielmiller/gabrielmiller.github.io/_posts/2012-12-11-testing-testing.md

 ---
+date: 2012-12-11
 layout: post
+slug: testing-testing
+tags:
+ - python
 title: Testing, Testing
-slug: testing-testing
-date: 2012-12-11
-categories:
- - Python
 ---

 I had the opportunity to attend a <a href="http://www.coderetreat.org">Global Day of Coderetreat</a> event this past weekend.
 I came in with few expectations(beyond seeing a neckbeard or two).
 There was quite a variety of platforms, programming languages, and age.
 And there were even females!
 The skill focus was on Test Driven Development(TDD).
 We formed pairs(preferably with a person with a language in common, but not always) several times throughout the day and worked on implementing Conway's Game of Life.
 I wrote in Python several times, worked with a guy writing in C#, and another guy writing in Ruby.
 It was nice to have exposure to unknown languages and certainly a welcome change of pace.
 C# felt especially different to me because of all the type declarations.